CJL1nk/Programming-for-Beginners/README.md

 * Variable data types are the type of data you're storing.
 For example, you couldn't have "B" in an integer variable because an integer only stores a number.
 * Arrays allow you to store a collection of multiple values in a single variable.
 * Loops continuously run the same block of code until a certain of code is meant.
 For example, increment a number by 3 until the number is greater than 20.
+* The scope of a variable is the "region" of code a variable can be accessed by.
+* Boolean algebra is a special type of math that deals with only True/False.
+It's more important later on, but is one of the foundations of computer science and engineering itself.
 * Documentation websites are where you'll often find yourself when learning new programming languages or when using libraries.
 They tell you how the code works, how to use it, and any quirks it may have.
 * Problem solving skills are explained below.